-As accounting officer the Headteacher has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
-The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+As accounting officer, the Headteacher has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
+The accounting officer understands that value for money refers to educational and wider societal outcomes, as well as estates safety and management, achieved in return for the taxpayer resources received.